Icon Fonts: Mind the Baseline

 Lesson learned: If the icon font’s vertical alignment is off, adjust its baseline height before resorting to CSS tweaks.

 Tyler Sticka has over 20 years of experience designing interfaces for the web and beyond.
-He co-owns Cloud Four, where he provides creative direction to their multidisciplinary team.
-He’s also an artist, writer, speaker and reluctant developer.
-You can follow Tyler on his personal site or on Mastodon.
+He co-owns Cloud Four, where he provides multidisciplinary creative direction for a variety of organizations.
+He’s also an artist, writer, speaker and developer.
+You can follow Tyler on his personal site, Mastodon or Bluesky.